manyducksco/borf/packages/server/README.md

   // ctx object has:
   ctx = {
+    // place for middleware to store anything the app creator wants, such as auth information
+    cache: {},
     // middleware can mutate this object as it gets passed through
     request: {
       verb: "post",